Friends of Newton Centre

 Help Save the Newton Centre Branch Library!

 The Newton Centre Branch Library is now in danger.
 The city has begun a process that may result in the loss of the building to the citizens of Newton.
-Please tell your elected representatives to stop the surplus attempts and retain the building for use of the community and to preserve this beautiful and historic building.
+Please tell your elected representatives to revers the surplus status and retain the building for the use of the community and to preserve this beautiful and historic building.
 Newton Centre needs a community space!

 This building, located at 1294 Centre Street, Newton Centre, is listed on the National Register of Historic Places.
 Friends of the Newton Centre Branch Library is a group supporting the restoration and reuse of this beautiful building.
 We do not support the city's plan to sell the building off.
 We wish to see the city retain public ownership of the building by the citizens of Newton, as originally intended by the citizens of Newton who paid for and built it.
 We would like to see the building restored and used as a Community Space for the people of Newton Centre and others, the same way the villages of Waban, Newton Highlands and Auburndale have already done with their branch libraries.